-On the Petrel 3 SA model this value is always "Int."
+On the Perdix 2 this value is always "Int."
 (Internal fixed PPO2).
-On other models, this value can be changed to "ext.", or "BO CCR" when external O2 cells are used.
-See the PPO2 Mode section on page 67 for more information.
+On other models of Shearwater computer, this value can be changed to "ext." when external O2 cells are used for decompression calculations.

 Low and High Setpoints CC ONLY